utPLSQL/utPLSQL/docs/userguide/install.md

 * 18c
 * 19c

-We do our best to assure fill compatibility with supported versions of Oracle databases [See](http://www.oracle.com/us/support/library/lifetime-support-technology-069183.pdf#page=6)
+We do our best to assure full compatibility with supported versions of Oracle databases [See](http://www.oracle.com/us/support/library/lifetime-support-technology-069183.pdf#page=6)

 # Downloading utPLSQL

 ## Manual download

-- Go to GitHub releases page for utPLSQL `https://github.com/utPLSQL/utPLSQL/releases`
+- Go to GitHub releases page for utPLSQL [`https://github.com/utPLSQL/utPLSQL/releases`](https://github.com/utPLSQL/utPLSQL/releases)
+- Choose the version to download - latest is always greatest
-- Download and one of files
+- Download one of files
     - utPLSQL.tar.gz
     - utPLSQL.zip

-The files have identical content but different compression (tar / zip ) so choose whichever you preref depending on your platform (Win/Mac/Unix/Linux)
+The files have identical content but use different compression (tar / zip ) so choose whichever you prefer depending on your platform (Win/Mac/Unix/Linux).

 ## Scripted download of latest utPLSQL version

 The below snippets can be used to download latest version of utPLSQL from github releases.

-Installation instructions are outlined in next sections of this document.
+After downloading follow the installation instructions in next sections of this document.

 ### Unix/Linux